pinpoint-apm/pinpoint-c-agent/PHP/pinpoint_php_example/demo/Flarum-demo/Reademe.md

     }
 ```

-2. Copy Plugins into web root path and enable autoload
+2. Copy plugins into web root path and enable autoload

 ```
     "autoload": {